Fire Lawsuit Loans

 Burn Injuries

-Burn injuries vary in terms of severity and are generally caused by radiant heat from the fire, flames touching the body, clothes setting on fire, or smoke inhalation (breathing in hot, chemical-filled smoke).
+Burn injuries vary in severity and are generally caused by radiant heat from a fire, flames touching the body, clothing catching fire, or smoke inhalation (breathing in hot, chemical-filled smoke).

-Depending on the extent of the burn, medical costs and treatment can become quite hefty.
-Here is a breakdown of burn injury classification:
+Depending on the extent of the burn, medical costs can become quite hefty and treatment extensive.
+Here is a breakdown of burn injury classifications:

-• Second-degree – Deep second-degree burns result in damaged skin.
-Usually, it takes the victim weeks or months to heal.
-Most often, even after healing, second-degree burns result in permanent scars.
+- Second-degree – Deep second-degree burns result in damaged skin.
+It usually takes the victim weeks or months to heal.
+Even after healing, second-degree burns often result in permanent scars.

-• Third-degree – Third-degree burns not only involve the skin, but also the muscle, bone, subcutaneous tissue (the tissue under the skin), etc. Third-degree burn victims suffer skin loss as well as catastrophic skin and subcutaneous tissue damage.
-In some cases, the victim can suffer internal bleeding or swelling of tissues (or compartment syndrome), which is life-threatening.
+- Third-degree – Third-degree burns involve not only the skin but also the subcutaneous tissue (the tissue under the skin).
+Victims suffer catastrophic skin loss and subcutaneous tissue damage.
+In some cases, the victim can suffer internal bleeding or swelling of tissues (compartment syndrome), which is life-threatening.

-• Fourth, Fifth, and Sixth Degree – These burns cause damage to the epidermal, dermal, subcutaneous layer as well as the muscle and bone.
-These victims suffer skin loss as well as severe muscle and/ or bone damage.
+- Fourth-, Fifth-, and Sixth-degree – These burns cause damage to the epidermal, dermal, and subcutaneous layers, as well as the muscle and bone.
+Victims suffer skin loss and severe muscle and/or bone damage.
 In every instance of these types of burns, surgery and long-term therapy are required.

-Although burns do happen, smoke inhalation is the most common fire injury.
+Although burns occur, smoke inhalation is the most common fire injury.
 In fact, most fire deaths are caused by smoke.
-When smoke is breathed in, chemicals work quickly to cause respiratory failure and oxygen deprivation, leading to brain damage, cardiac dysfunction, and sometimes even death.
+When smoke is inhaled, chemicals work quickly to cause respiratory failure and oxygen deprivation, leading to brain damage, cardiac dysfunction, and sometimes even death.

 Who is at fault?